Back to Blog

 What Responsible Deployment Looks Like

 Pilot before scaling.
-Run the system on one subject, one exam batch, one set of booklets.
-Compare the output against manual evaluation.
-Find the gaps.
-Fix them.
+Run one subject, one exam batch.
+Compare against manual evaluation.
+Fix the gaps.
 Then expand.

-Keep humans in the oversight loop.
-Automation should reduce the burden on human reviewers — not eliminate them.
-A system that flags uncertain inputs for human review is fundamentally more resilient than one that processes everything automatically and only surfaces errors after results are published.
+Keep humans in the loop.
+Automation should reduce the burden on reviewers — not eliminate them.
+A system that flags uncertain cases for human review is fundamentally more resilient than one that processes everything automatically.

 Where to Start

 One subject.
-One exam batch.
+One real exam batch.
 Full evaluation from scan to result — with quality checks, confidence scoring, and a comparison against manual evaluation.
+That is what a pilot tells you that a demo never can.

 ParikshAI is an AI-assisted exam evaluation platform built for Indian universities.
 Our hybrid model — AI grading with human review for low-confidence answers — is designed for institutions that want faster results without compromising on accuracy or oversight.